Where do your tuition dollars go? Let's take a look.

 At Central Michigan University, we work to keep quality education as affordable as possible.
 We do this by being frugal with spending and focusing on using our funds in ways that best impact students' learning and experience.
 This has allowed us to have the

-lowest cumulative tuition increase of all public universities in Michigan from 2009-2017.
+lowest cumulative tuition increase of all public universities in Michigan from 2009 to 2019.

 At the same time, we have

-increased financial aid by 87 percent since 2010.
-We distribute roughly $309 million in financial aid to CMU students, more than $50 million of that in scholarships alone.
+nearly doubled financial aid since 2010.
+We distribute roughly $290 million in financial aid to CMU students, more than $50 million of that in scholarships alone.

 First, tuition is placed into the university's general fund, where it is lumped together with other sources of revenue, such as state appropriations, academic departmental income and more.

-From there, it is used to help fund a variety of university expenditures.
+From there, it is used to help fund a variety of expenditures.
 Here's the breakdown.

 For each $100 in tuition at CMU:

-$35 goes to fund the more than 1,000 faculty and instructors who lead the way in CMU’s academic offerings and advancing your learning every day.
+$33 goes to fund more than 1,000 faculty and instructors who lead the way in CMU's academic offerings and advancing your learning every day.

-$24 goes to fund staff who support your journey — from those in your residence halls and library, to those in student service court and advising and support offices, and to those who coordinate student activities.
+$25 goes to fund staff who support your journey – from those in your residence halls and library, to those in the student service court and advising and support offices, and to those who coordinate student activities.

 $13 helps provide the scholarship opportunities we mentioned above, including those for students who otherwise couldn't afford a university degree.

-$13 goes toward university supplies, such as computers, telephones, furniture and other supplies in offices, residence halls, labs and classrooms, and other facilities across campus.
+$12 goes toward university supplies, such as computers, telephones, furniture and other supplies in offices, residence halls, labs and classrooms, and other facilities on campus.

-As we try to be as efficient with our funds, we encourage our students to do the same.
-College is expensive, and learning how to manage your costs during your college journey can go a long way.
+As we try to be efficient with our funds, we encourage our students to do the same.
+College is expensive, and learning how to manage your costs during college can go a long way.

 See our tips